baloise/design-system/docs/src/components/essentials/angular.md

 :::

-### Apply the styles and assets
+## Apply styles

-Go to the [styling documentation](/guide/styles/installation.html) and add the fonts and styles.
+To apply the Baloise Design System styles and typography follow the instruction on the page [styling documentation](/components/essentials/styles.html).

 ### index.html